How a Gift Transfer to a Minor Works

 A person may make a transfer by irrevocable gift to, or the irrevocable exercise of a power of appointment in favor of, a custodian for the benefit of a minor pursuant to section 14-7659.

-A.R.S. § 14-7654The actual mechanics of completing the transfer follow the procedures in Section 14-7659, which vary depending on the type of property involved.
-Securities, real estate, and cash each have their own delivery requirements.
+A.R.S. § 14-7654The steps to complete the transfer depend on the type of property.
+Securities, real estate, and cash each have their own rules under the UTMA.

 What This Means for Your Planning

-A gift under this section is a common tool for grandparents and family members who want to transfer assets to a minor during their lifetime rather than waiting for a will or trust to take effect.
-The custodian manages the property under the UTMA rules until the minor reaches the age specified in the custodial arrangement.
+Grandparents and family members often use this tool to transfer assets during their lifetime.
+It works instead of waiting for a will or trust to kick in.
+The custodian manages the property until the minor reaches the age set in the arrangement.